daehli/earthwalker/README.md

 #### Configuration

 Some configuration options can be read from environment variables, a `.toml` file, or command line arguments; these are summarized below.
 In all cases, command line arguments override environment variables, which override `.toml` values.
 All configuration options are strings.
 Using absolute paths is recommended.
-A sample configuration file, `config.toml.sample`, is provided.
-Rename/copy it to `config.toml` to start configuring.
+You can rename or copy the provided sample configuration file, `config.toml.sample`, to `config.toml` to get started.

 <details>
 <summary>Table of configuration options.</summary>